datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 ## The Learning Algorithm

 The model class together with the ERM principle reduces the *learning problem* to an *optimization problem*.
 The computational aspect of the problem is to actually solve the the optimization problem defined by ERM.
 This is the job of the *learning algorithm*, which is essentially just an *optimization algorithm*.
 The learning algorithm takes a data set $\mathcal{D}$ as input and outputs a fitted model $\hat{f}$.
+Most of model classes will have some parameters $\theta$ that the learning algorithm will adjust to fit the data.
+In this case, in order to estimate the model, we just need to estimate the parameters $\theta$.

+Different choices of model classes and loss functions will lead to different optimization problems varying in dificulty and thus requiring different approaches.
+When the objective function is continuous with respect to $\theta$ we get a **continuous optimization problem**.
+When this is not the case, we have a **discrete optimization problem**.

 (...TO BE CONTINUED)